SAJAD-net/Programming_Quest/README.md

 ## hacker_movies

-	the complete list of hacker and cybersecurity movies
+	A complete list of hacking and cybersecurity movies

 ## jcat

-	a simple tool for reading and displaying file text in Julia, such as the 'cat' command on Unix-based systems
+	a simple tool for reading and displaying text files in Julia, such as the 'cat' command on Unix-based systems

 ## video2audio